 - No crab traps shall be set in navigable channels or entrances to streams.
-Traps must be placed so vessels can safely navigate. - Metal tackle or metal crab traps shall not be used in any of the public waters north of the Intracoastal Waterway in the Calcasieu River or in any body of water comprising the Calcasieu River System north of the Intracoastal Canal or in the waters of Vermilion Bay from Cypremort Point 1 mile offshore to Blue Point. - Crab traps are prohibited in the Tchefuncte River. - The use of crab traps may be prohibited for derelict crab trap removal in 2022 for portions of February and/or March.
-(NOTE: Please check our website for the most recent information). - NOTE: During the 2019 legislative session, language was amended regarding the placement of escape rings in crab traps.
+Traps must be placed so vessels can safely navigate. - Metal tackle or metal crab traps shall not be used in any of the public waters north of the Intracoastal Waterway in the Calcasieu River or in any body of water comprising the Calcasieu River System north of the Intracoastal Canal or in the waters of Vermilion Bay from Cypremort Point 1 mile offshore to Blue Point. - Crab traps are prohibited in the Tchefuncte River. - The use of crab traps may be prohibited for derelict crab trap removal in 2024 for portions of February and/or March.
+(NOTE: Please check our website for the most recent information). - As of July 1, 2022, all escape rings on a crab trap must be no more than one mesh length from a corner.

 - There is no minimum recreational size limit for blue crabs.
 The limit is 12 dozen per person, daily and in possession. - Certain WMAs and state and federal refuges may have different possession limits.
-Consult a local LDWF or Enforcement Office for specifics (see WMA and Refuge Regulations on page 33). - There is no minimum recreational size limit for stone crabs or stone crab claws.
+Consult a local LDWF or Enforcement Office for specifics (see WMA and Refuge Regulations on page 31). - There is no minimum recreational size limit for stone crabs or stone crab claws.